fau-masters-collected-works-cgarbin/model-card-template/model-card-template.md

 ## Intended use

-_Use cases that were envisioned during de-velopment._
+_Use cases that were envisioned during development._

 ### Primary intended uses